ashraf-minhaj/ChikonEye_a-third-eye-app-which-protects-your-work-from-peepers./README.md

+Update:
+I am working on Version-3 of this software to make it a complete software using Pyqt5.

 To do face recognition one has to run 3 different codes DataSet creator then Train the model then Recognizer code.
 I have written a single python script that will do all those 3 jobs by itself.
 SO you don't need to worry a bit.

 Additional features like GUI and Auto Lock Screen have been added.